MacFayden History, Family Crest & Coats of Arms

 The surname MacFayden was first found in Kintyre, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the MacFayden family
+Early History of the MacFayden family

 This web page shows only a small excerpt of our MacFayden research.
 Another 109 words (8 lines of text) are included under the topic Early MacFayden History in all our PDF Extended History products and printed products wherever possible.